Pular para o conteúdo principal

 Unlike pre-training, this stage critically depends on labeled data, typically with human annotators/

-contributors in the loop.
+.
 Another related technique is to apply reinforcement learning from human feedback (RLHF), whereby a set of ranked preferences collected from human users over alternative

 outputs to the same model input is used to train a separate reward model to predict such preferences; the language model is then fine-tuned by the reward model to better fit its predicted human preferences.